Stomper10/CheXpert/README.md

 This repository especially referenced [here](https://github.com/gaetandi/cheXpert) for the coding part.
 You can easily run the code with the following instructions.

 This code is written for the GPU environment.
-It could be hard to run this code in CPU environment.
+It could be hard to run in CPU environment.